goedman/CovidNYT.jl/data/README.md

 # Coronavirus (Covid-19) Data in the United States

+**NEW:** As the [us-counties.csv](us-counties.csv) file has grown too large to open in Excel, we're providing a new [us-counties-recent.csv](us-counties-recent.csv) file that contains only the most recent 30 days of data for each county.
+It is otherwise identical.
+Both files will continue to be updated.

+**Change:** As of Feb.
+10, 2021, we are changing how we report data for a few low-population Alaska geographies to better align with how the state reports data.
+Data for Bristol Bay Borough and Lake and Peninsula Borough are combined in a new area called "Bristol Bay plus Lake and Peninsula", and data for Yakutat City and Borough and Hoonah-Angoon Census Area are combined as "Yakutat plus Hoonah-Angoon".
+Many cases now assigned to those new geographies were previously reported as Unknown.
+The entire timeseries will be revised to use these new geographies.

 **NEW:** We are publishing the data behind our [survey of mask usage](https://www.nytimes.com/interactive/2020/07/17/upshot/coronavirus-face-mask-map.html) in the United States in order to provide researchers a way to understand the role of mask wearing in the course of the pandemic.
 See the data and documentation in the [mask-use/](mask-use/) directory.

 **NEW:** We are publishing the data behind our [excess deaths tracker](https://www.nytimes.com/interactive/2020/04/21/world/coronavirus-missing-deaths.html) in order to provide researchers and the public with a better record of the true toll of the pandemic.
 This data is compiled from official national and municipal data for 24 countries.
 See the data and documentation in the [excess-deaths/](excess-deaths/) directory.